Nepali Leaders Network was founded on a simple belief: ambitious Nepalis shouldn’t have to grow alone.

 Let me tell you how…

-When I first arrived in Boston from Nepal in 2018,
+When I first arrived in Boston from Nepal in 2018, I was starting from scratch.

 Here’s actually a picture I found from back then…